minhajuddin/blog.minhajuddin.com/source/_posts/elastic-objects-in-ruby.md

 title: Elastic objects in ruby
 date: 2015-12-09 13:08:30
-tags: elastic object, ruby, metaprogramming
+tags:
+ - elastic object
+ - ruby
+ - metaprogramming
 ---

 Here is an example of an elastic object wrapper in ruby